 Color communicates the mood of your fashion collection.
 For example, navy blue is a neutral that can anchor a look while bright red makes a bold statement.
 Look through your local fabric stores and craft stores to find swatches that match your dress design concept.

 Budget will play a big role in your textile selection process for your dress design.
 If you’re designing one-of-a-kind haute couture dresses, you’ll need to budget for finer fabrics like silk, tulle, chiffon, or lace.
-On the other hand, if you’re creating casual dress designs, you’ll likely need lightweight fabrics that can be washed again and again.
+On the other hand, if you’re creating casual dress designs, you’ll likely need lightweight fabrics.

 Again, reference your target customer.
 They will inform everything from fabric choice to budget to color palette.